Elonoir/DnD/_posts/2019-03-14-CharacterSheets.md

 ### What do people like about this character sheet:
 - Class specific character sheets
 	- Ruimte voor spellsheets bij spellcasters
-	- Sneak attack bonus voor rogue
+	- Sneak attack bonus voor Rogue
 	- etc.
 - Form-fillable
 <!-- #### What do I notice? -->